magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users-pe.md

 ## User group

-A **User group** is a mechanism for grouping users who share the same level of access to ThingsBoard resources.
+A **User group** is a mechanism for grouping users who share the same level of access to IoT Hub resources.
 It enables centralized management of access to entities, dashboards, widgets, and more.

 > A single user can belong to multiple user groups simultaneously.

 > Each group defines roles and permissions, which are inherited by all its members.

-In ThingsBoard PE, predefined user groups are automatically created for each level (Tenant / Customer):
+In IoT Hub, predefined user groups are automatically created for each level (Tenant / Customer):

 - For **Tenant level**:
   - **Tenant Administrators** – includes users with full access to all tenant resources.